 Air crew members perform in-flight duties to ensure the successful completion of combat, reconnaissance, transport, and search and rescue missions.
-They perform inspections to ensure equipment is in working order.
-They operate and monitor engine and aircraft systems controls, panels, indicators, and devices.
-Their responsibilities may vary by type of aircraft, and include such tasks as operating mine sweeping, refueling, and electronic warfare systems.
+They perform inspections to ensure equipment is in working order and are responsible for properly storing cargo for flight.
+They operate, monitor, and perform limited maintenance on mission-critical systems.
+Their responsibilities may vary by type of aircraft, and include such tasks as operating mine sweeping, refueling, photography, and electronic warfare systems.

 Air crew members work inside all sizes and types of aircraft based on land or aboard ships.
 They fly in all types of weather and in both hot and cold climates.
 Some air crew members, such as flight attendants, work on land and in airplanes.